 The largest national park outside of Alaska, Death Valley is an almost unfathomable place.
 The park’s 3.3 million acres encompass mountain-size sand dunes, below-sea-level salt flats, mysterious singing rocks, and colorful sandstone canyons.
-Extremes are the norm: Death Valley is the hottest and driest place in America, with summer temperatures peaking above 120°F, and average rainfall a mere 2 in per year.
+Extremes are the norm: Death Valley is the hottest and driest place in America, with summer temperatures peaking above 120 degrees, and average rainfall a mere two inches per year.

 Also extreme are the park’s elevations: Badwater Basin rests at 282 feet below sea level while Telescope Peak soars to 11,049 feet.
 So go high, or go very, very low; get hot, or chill out with amazing desert vistas.
 Death Valley delivers on every end of the scale.

 Even though Death Valley’s summer temps are uninviting, from late fall into spring its climate is just about perfect.
 These are the months to explore the park’s remarkably diverse desert landscapes: enormous sand dunes, rugged badlands, expansive salt flats, and serpentine canyons.
 You can walk along the rim of Ubehebe Crater, site of a volcanic eruption 2,100 years ago, while a boardwalk trail follows Salt Creek, where pupfish, a tiny native fish, survive from a time when a gigantic lake filled Death Valley.